Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Method

 \section{Method}

-In this section, we propose a straightforward but effective approach to employ the LLM to solve the {\MultiParty} problem.
-We demonstrate the training and the inference details respectively, then provide further strategies to convert the model to a {\MultiParty} simulator.
-Figure \ref{fig:framework} indicates our methodology details.
+In this section, we propose a straightforward but effective LLM-based approach to solve the {\MultiParty} problem.
+We demonstrate training and inference details, then provide further strategies to convert the model to a {\MultiParty} simulator.
+Figure \ref{fig:framework} indicates our methodology.